-Serbia: South Stream agreement crisis, Serbia will have to follow EU rules26.
-December 2013. / News Serbia Energy
+Serbia: South Stream agreement crisis, Serbia will have to follow EU rules, News Serbia Energy

 “Serbia’s talks with the EU, which should start at the same time as the EU-Russia talks on revising contracts, are two connected and parallel processes,” Oettinger stated.
 This is if the country “wants to avoid bringing its accession talks with the EU to a halt.

 “Serbia is a member of the European energy community and has to accept its market rules,” he said at a forum on the EU’s energy policy in Brussels on Wednesday.